Utah home buyer rebates are a great way to have a local agent represent your best interest while saving on the commission.

 Home Builder Commission Rebates

-If a buyer visits a builder's model home without an agent, they may lose out on the rebate.
+Buyers may lose out on the rebate if they visit a builder's model home without an agent.
 Most builders require the agent to accompany the model home with the buyer they represent, or the buyer must be prepared to register their agent with the builder's listing agent.

 Failure to register your agent could prevent you from having an agent represent you and ultimately lose the commission rebate.

-Suppose you plan to visit a builder's model home and do not already have an agent representing you protect yourself by registering me as your agent.
+Suppose you plan to visit a builder's model home and do not already have an agent representing you.
+Protect yourself by registering me as your agent.
 I rebate up to half of my commission to home buyers.
-Buy a new home and receive money back!
+Buy a new home and receive free money back!

 What Can I Use My Commission Rebate For?